dario2994/bashelp/README.md

 Installation
 ============
-1. Clone the repository or just download the whole content in a folder on your pc
+1. Clone the repository or just download the whole content in a folder on your pc.
 2. Execute 'install.sh' (double-clicking it or in a shell './install.sh').

 Now you have installed bashelp.